microsoft/FHIR-Converter/README.md

  All the documentation for the new *preview* FHIR converter API can be found in the [How to Guides](docs/how-to-guides/) folder.

+ ** Note **
+ The containerized API is not open source and the code for the API is not contained in this repository.
+This repository contains documentation, deployment instructions, the core convert engine, and default templates.

 ## Architecture

 The FHIR converter API *preview* provides [REST based APIs](#api) to perform conversion requests.